-As you can see this test is exhaustingly extensive in its coverage of the world of investments.
+As you can see, this test is exhaustively extensive in its coverage of the world of investments.
 This is why the Series 7 Practice Test is such an important tool for succeeding.
 The Mometrix Series 7 Practice Test will get you comfortable with the type of questions and how the questions are asked well before you sit down and take the actual Series 7 Exam.

 The Series 7 Test multiple choice questions have six different styles, as well as, problems that need to be calculated for puts, calls and margin on trading.
 Knowing how a question will be asked, by studying the Mometrix Series 7 Practice test, helps you answer the questions faster and with more confidence, since you will be familiar with the type of questions.

 The first example of a question is Closed-Stem, is a complete sentence that ends with a question mark.
 The four to five answer choices that you will choose from will be in the form of a complete or incomplete sentences.
 The second style of question is the Open-Stem, which is an incomplete sentence with the answer choices completing the sentence.
 You should choose the answer that best completes the sentence.
 Thirdly, is the Most/Least/Best question, which will ask a question that requires you to choose the best answer possible from the choices given.
 If there is more than one correct answer, you should choose the best answer.
 Next is the EXCEPT or NOT style of question, which gives all correct answers to the question but one.
 You must choose the wrong answer.
 The Complex Multiple-Choice “Roman Numeral” Format is asked in two different formats.
 You must either, determine the correct sequence of events of all the choices in one format, or select two or more choices that are both, or all, correct in the second format.
 Finally, there are the calculations of buying on Margin, Puts and Calls, which require you to know the specific formulas for the amount of trading allowed on margin.